Gems And Diamonds In Royal Jewelry

 Sapphires, especially those from Kashmir and Ceylon (modern-day Sri Lanka), became associated with wisdom, divine favor, and moral authority.
 Kashmir sapphires, discovered in the late 19th century, were famed for their deep, velvety blue color and quickly became some of the most prized gemstones in the world.
 European royalty, including members of the British and Russian royal families, sought these sapphires for ceremonial and personal jewelry.
 The Russian Romanov dynasty, known for its lavish jeweled regalia, incorporated sapphires alongside diamonds to express both power and spiritual legitimacy.

 Ceylon sapphires, valued for their brilliance and range of blue hues, also found favor with royalty.
 Perhaps the most widely recognized example in modern times is the sapphire engagement ring worn by Princess Diana, now worn by Catherine, Princess of Wales.
 While dating from a later period, this jewel reflects the long-standing royal preference for sapphires from renowned origins.
+Sapphires from Ceylon (now Sri Lanka) have been extracted for a significant time, this proves the presence of a fairly large presence of sapphires in the region.

 Emeralds from Colombia completed the quartet of royal gemstones.
 Known for their intense green color and exceptional quality, Colombian emeralds were treasured by royalty in Europe, Asia, and the Middle East.
 The Mughal emperors were particularly fond of emeralds, often engraving them with inscriptions and religious texts.
 In Europe, Spanish royalty gained early access to Colombian emeralds following the conquest of South America, incorporating them into crowns, necklaces, and ceremonial ornaments.
 Russian Empress Catherine the Great was also famously enamored with emeralds, adding them extensively to the imperial collection.